GreCodes/FrogSlayer/README.md

 ## 🧠 Overview

-FrogSlayer automates the “eat the frog” method by reducing decision fatigue and creating a simple feedback loop for task completion.
+FrogSlayer automates the [“eat the frog”](https://www.tempo.io/blog/eat-the-frog) method by reducing decision fatigue and creating a simple feedback loop for task completion.

-Each day, the system selects the highest-priority unfinished task from a Google Sheet and sends it to Telegram.
+Each day at 8:00 AM, the system automatically selects the highest-priority unfinished task from a Google Sheet and sends it to Telegram.
-When the task is completed, the user replies with `/done`, and the task status is automatically updated.
+When the task is completed, the user replies with /done, and the task status is updated in Google Sheets.
+An affirming confirmation message is then sent via Telegram.

 This project demonstrates workflow automation, API integration, and event-driven architecture.